haghard/safe-chat/README.md

 ### TO DO

 1. Add two roles: endpoint and domain.
-If the role of the cluster node is “domain” we simply start cluster sharding, otherwise we initialize cluster sharding proxy so no shards are hosted by the node and start HTTP endpoints.
+If the role of the cluster node is “domain” we simply start cluster sharding, otherwise we initialize the cluster sharding proxy so no shards are hosted by the node and start HTTP endpoints.
 (See how it's done for https://www.lightbend.com/blog/how-to-distribute-application-state-with-akka-cluster-part-4-the-source-code)

 2. Use `streamee` to enable streaming from http routes to shard region proxies.